Standing by Your Side through Divorce

 How Do I File for Divorce in Mesa, Arizona?

-• Meet the Arizona Residency Requirements for Divorce.
+• Meet the Arizona residency requirements for divorce.
 At least one spouse must have been "domiciled" in—or a resident of—Arizona for 90 days before filing a divorce petition.

-• Fill Out Your Divorce Papers.
+• Fill out your divorce papers.
 To avoid mistakes, it's best to complete your divorce paperwork with the help of a divorce attorney.

-• Make Two Copies of All Divorce Paperwork.
-The original copies will be filed with the Court, you will keep a copy for yourself, and a copy will be served to your spouse.
+• Make two copies of all divorce paperwork.
+The original copies will be filed with the court, you will keep a copy for yourself, and a copy will be served to your spouse.

-• File Your Divorce Papers.
+• File your divorce papers.
 Return to the Superior Court in the county where you live and file your divorce paperwork with the Clerk of Court.
 They will keep the original papers and stamp them as "filed."

 Filing for divorce in Arizona requires a detailed understanding of not only the legal procedure but also the emotional dynamics involved.
-Different types of divorce procedures, like uncontested and contested divorces, require specific strategies that our skilled attorneys can handle with finesse, ensuring you choose the right approach.
-This comprehensive handling of cases helps avoid unnecessary delays and complications that can arise when paperwork is not completed accurately or submitted timely.
+Different types of divorce procedures, like uncontested and contested divorces, require specific strategies that our skilled attorneys can handle with finesse, helping you choose the right approach.
+This comprehensive handling of cases helps avoid unnecessary delays and complications that can arise when paperwork is not completed accurately or submitted promptly.

 Legal Separation Vs. Divorce: Which is Right for You?